Clinical Supervision for Counsellors & Psychotherapists in Kendal, Lancaster & Online

 Supervision can be ongoing and focus on clinical work, using the seven-eyed model of supervision, or could be a one-off or additional to other supervision, with a specific focus on my specialisms and interests of self-care, somatic trauma therapy or eco-therapy.

-Vanessa is currently a supervisor-in-training with CSTD Bath.
+I am currently a supervisor-in-training with CSTD Bath.

 Location